bharv410/StackOverflowProj/README.md

 Here I have built an Android application that fetches users from StackOverflow API endpoint.

+Import this project into Android Studio and then build it and run it.

 If you have an active internet connection then it will always display the newest data from StackOverflow.
 If you DO NOT have an active internet connection, then it will display whatever data was shown the last time that you opened the app.
 If you DO NOT have an active internet connection and you never opened the app, then the app will display an error dialog and ask you to connect.